Last Updated on by Jeremy

 Pick any medium you want, be it blogging or updating any of the major social networks, and the most popular piece of advice bloggers give is to produce good content and follow established best practices.
 Do this, they say, and readers will come.

 My typical schedule right now for blogging looks a bit different than most, and the reason for that is I am putting all of my time and resources into tasks that will help us grow.
-Writing actual blog posts, oddly enough, is the least of my concerns.
+A good chunk of that is now writing, as my marketing plan is in place to promote said articles, but this also took over a decade to finalize in order to do so.
+For smaller sites, you will likely have more time focused on daily/weekly projects than writing, and there is no shame in that

 - 8:00am to 8:30am: Schedule social media posts for the day.

-Most of the work, up to 30 hours of our week, revolves around continuing what I call “weekly projects” which includes anything to changing our sidebar around, adding affiliate links into existing posts, creating custom pins for Pinterest, to updating SEO keywords in poor performing posts, and more.
+A good chunk of our work revolves around continuing what I call “weekly projects” which includes anything to changing our sidebar around, adding affiliate links into existing posts, creating custom pins for Pinterest, to updating SEO keywords in poor performing posts, and more.
+If you would've looked at our schedule from three or four years ago, odds are good the writing time would be even lower and the social/project times would be even greater.

-I view writing new articles and updating social media as investing for the future, while offering little to the results we produce today.
+I view writing new articles and updating social media as investing for the future while offering little to the results we produce today (can you sit down, write a post, and get it 5,000 views in 24 hours?
+Probably not).
 The reason for this is that people may like your new content right away, but if you're struggling to grow as it is, a new article or social media update is not going to change your trajectory no matter how good it is.

 So while you may not be able to change your initial reception to newly published articles right now, what you can change is all of the other factors that help that post succeed in the days, weeks, or months after it is published.